KenKundert/rkm_codes/README.rst

 not implied by the value, making RKM codes suitable for a wider variety of value types, such as voltage, current, and inductance.

-This package is used to convert RKM codes to `QuantiPhy Quantities
+This package converts RKM codes to `QuantiPhy Quantities
 <https://quantiphy.readthedocs.io>`_ and Quantities to RKM codes.

 Install with::